burneyburney/somethingNewEveryDay/README.md

 Sun Nov 20 3:56pm

     http://codeguide.co/ taught me the proper ways to next in SASS and LESS.

 Sun Nov 20 7:58pm

     http://www.robotstxt.org/robotstxt.html found out the proper way to utilize robots.txt

 Fri Nov 25 8:55pm

     Classes in C were a proprietary thing.
-    Erland was created by Sony Erricson.
+    Erlang was created by Ericsson

 Sun Dec 11 10:59am